Not all content is created equal – Why undertake a Client Review?

-Why In-Country Reviews need to be conducted by you
+Why Client Reviews need to be conducted by you

-You, as the content owner, are constantly in contact with your company-specific style and terminology.
+You, as the content owner, are familiar with your company-specific style and terminology.
 You are also more familiar with the function that your translated content will have – more so than your translators.
 That means that an internal reviewer, appointed by you, can add a layer of knowledge that fine-tunes the final product and aligns it closely with your brand.

 What is the role of a Client Reviewer?